-Effective May 11, 2020: Visitors will not be allowed for outpatient appointments at this time, with limited exceptions that will be made by the Winship clinical teams.
+As of May 11, 2020: Visitors are not allowed for outpatient appointments, with limited exceptions that will be made by the Winship clinical teams.

 Exceptions to the visitor restriction guidelines will be made on a case by case basis and can relate to specific treatments or cycles of therapy which require visitor presence for the wellbeing of the patient.

 - Patients will be informed of our visitor guidelines during pre-screening visit phone calls.